 Bio

-Amber received her B.S. in Kinesiology-Athletic Training from CSU, Fresno and her M.S. in Kinesiology from CSU, Fullerton.
+Amber received her B.S. in Kinesiology-Athletic Training from CSU, Fresno, M.S. in Kinesiology from CSU, Fullerton, and her Doctorate of Athletic Training from Temple University.
 Prior to coming to Ann Arbor, she was an adjunct instructor and certified athletic trainer at Fullerton College.

 Education